- Genus 2: Boletus

 - Species 4: luridiformus ssp. discolor

 Other Information: Pale yellow flesh quickly blues.
-Cap color starts orangey, fades toward yellow, and then darkens to brown from the middle out.
+Cap color starts yellow/orange but is immensely variable and subject to appearing darker because it bruises so easily.
 A common species from the Mason-Dixon line up.
-No netting distinguishes from B. luridus, & no red hairs at the stem base distinguishes from the hemlock loving B. subvelutipes.
-B. luridiformis has a darker cap and darker yellow flesh than B. discolor, but chemical tests are required to conclusively distinguish the two (they have distinctly different reactions to Ammonia and KOH).
+No netting distinguishes from B. luridus, & no red hairs at the stem base distinguishes from the hemlock loving Neoboletus subvelutipes.
+Neoboletus luridiformis has a darker cap and darker yellow flesh than discolor, but both of these species have enormous flexibility in how they appear, so expect to have cases where they can be confused for each other.
+The reported chemical tests are distinctly different for Ammonia and KOH, but experience has shown this to be unreliable.